 The buttock and outer thigh lift procedure is performed on an outpatient basis under general anesthesia.
 The entire procedure usually takes two to three hours to perform.
-Your doctor will place the incision across the top of the buttocks, low enough to be concealed by underwear or a bikini.
+Dr. Turk will place the incision across the top of the buttocks, low enough to be concealed by underwear or a bikini.
 This incision spreads along the back from one hip bone to the other.

 After the incision is made, excess skin and fat are removed from the buttocks and thighs.
 This may be done using liposuction if there is a large amount of fat to be removed.
 The skin is then stretched to position the buttocks and thighs into their new position, and the area is sutured closed.
 Compression garments are usually applied to help reduce swelling and expedite the healing process.
 Some patients may need to stay overnight after this procedure, while others can leave shortly after the effects of anesthesia have worn off.

 Buttock/Outer Thigh Lift Recovery and Results

 After the buttock lift/outer thigh lift procedure, patients may experience temporary swelling, soreness and bruising for a few days.
 These side effects can be controlled with pain medication prescribed by Dr. Turk.
 Most patients can return to work and regular activities after about two weeks, but should avoid strenuous exercise for at least four weeks.
 The appearance of the scars from this procedure will continue to change for up to 18 months, but usually fade and can be easily concealed.